cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes.md

 The Appointment Resource supports proprietary codes for:

-* Appointment.serviceType codes are maintained in [Code Set 14249 Scheduling Appointment Synonyms or Types](#code-set-14249-scheduling-appointment-synonyms-or-types)
+* Appointment.serviceType codes are maintained in [Code Set 14249 Scheduling Appointment Type Synonyms](#code-set-14249-scheduling-appointment-type-synonyms)

 ## List of Code Sets